ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 {% endhighlight %}

-#### Spring data jpa
+#### Spring Data JPA
-If you use spring data jpa for inserting data, you will need to use the repositories and the entities.
+If you use Spring Data JPA for inserting data, you will need to use the repositories and the entities.
-This makes it possible to think on a higher level and let spring data jpa handle the creation of queries.
+This makes it possible to think on a higher level and let Spring Data JPA handle the creation of queries.
 When you want to create data for an entity, the only think you need to do is create an object with the correct values and save this object using the repository.
-Spring data jpa will then use the configuration stored in the entities to create the necessary queries.
+Spring Data JPA will then use the configuration stored in the entities to create the necessary queries.
 The handling of the repositories is normally done inside a service.

 ##### Example

-To show how this is done in spring data jpa, I have added a simple example of how you can create a rental.
+To show how this is done in Spring Data JPA, I have added a simple example of how you can create a rental.

 {% highlight java %}